Vagina: Medications

 Intravaginal administration is a route of administration where the medication is inserted into the vagina as a creme or tablet.
 Pharmacologically, this has the potential advantage of promoting therapeutic effects primarily in the vagina or nearby structures (such as the vaginal portion of cervix) with limited systemic adverse effects compared to other routes of administration.
 Medications used to ripen the cervix and induce labor are commonly administered via this route, as are estrogens, contraceptive agents, propranolol, and antifungals.
 Vaginal rings can also be used to deliver medication, including birth control in contraceptive vaginal rings.
 These are inserted into the vagina and provide continuous, low dose and consistent drug levels in the vagina and throughout the body.

-Before the baby merges from the womb, an injection for pain control during childbirth may be administered through the vaginal wall and near the pudendal nerve.
+Before the baby emerges from the womb, an injection for pain control during childbirth may be administered through the vaginal wall and near the pudendal nerve.
 Because the pudendal nerve carries motor and sensory fibers that innervate the pelvic muscles, a pudendal nerve block relieves birth pain.
 The medicine does not harm the child, and is without significant complications.